rongrimes/ssd1306/README.md

 # Raspberry Pi Pico with SPI SSD1306 display
-This text is in active development: March 30, 2022
-Content to come:
-* font module
-***

 ![Desktop setup](pico+ssd1306.png)

-***

 I had a new pico on my desktop along with an [Adafruit SSD1306 OLED display unit](https://www.adafruit.com/product/661), and the exercise was for the display unit to do pretty stuff.

 ***

 ## Inspiration:
-The "hard" part of the code came from the guys in Delhi at [techatronic](https://techatronic.com/) (Hey, thanks guys!), with the base SPI and device driver code.
+The "hard" part of the code came from the guys in Delhi at [Techatronic](https://techatronic.com/) (Hey, thanks guys!), with the base SPI and device driver code.

-Their page [SSD1306 RASPBERRY PI PICO](https://techatronic.com/ssd1306-raspberry-pi-pico/) has the wiring and driver code (`ssd1306.py`), which I have included in the file list.
+The Techatronic page [SSD1306 RASPBERRY PI PICO](https://techatronic.com/ssd1306-raspberry-pi-pico/) has the wiring and driver code (`ssd1306.py`), which I have included in the file list.

 ***